rlorenzini/nodeassignments/reactlearning/day2/README.md

 <img src="./pictures/printNameChange.png"/>

-You might notice we are not calling e.target.value into the h2 element I created on line 26.
+You might notice we are not calling **e**.target.value into the h2 element I created on line 26.
 Our function on line 16 set the state of name to the value, so just like before we are calling upon the state itself.
 Now when we load the application and input a name, we get the value displayed on the page for our viewing pleasure.

 <img src="./pictures/viewNameChange.png"/>